Search the Omeda Knowledge Base

 - Type in a name for your Webhook.
 Make sure to give it a meaningful name so you can find it easily.

 - Click “Create Webhook”.

-- If you are using any other Third Party Product that supports JSON webhooks copy the JSON URL and add it to your third party product.
+- If you are using any other Third Party Product that supports JSON webhooks, select the General – Json option in the Integration Type drop down.
+Copy the JSON URL and add it to your third party product.

-- If you are using Unbounce, copy the Unbounce specific URL and add it to your Unbounce form.
+- If you are using Unbounce, select the Unbounce option in the Integration Type drop down.
+Copy the Unbounce specific URL and add it to your Unbounce form.